rainaeverson/project_one/README.md

 ## **Analysis**
 ### **No. 1 : How did movies perform based on genre from 2010 to 2020?**
 ##### Note: These genres are the "parent" genre of the movie, which we felt would be the best representation of the film's subject matter.
-#### Americans were more interested in learning new things than would likely be hypothesized by the general public!
-Looking to the past and what surrounds us as we have become more and more detached from the world as it was pre-internet is a delightful discovery.

 #### From the complete dataset cleaned by Louis and represented by Adam, the **top** five genres are as follows:
   ##### 1. History